Splines/fast-louvain/docs/src/modularity/examples.md

 \end{align}
 $$

-Take a look at the original paper and notice the second pass that merges two communities together, so that we are left with a clustering into two communities in the end:
+Finally, the second pass merges two communities together, so that we are left with a clustering into two communities in the end:

 $$
 \Cs = \{ \{0, 1, 2, 3, 4, 5, 6, 7\}, \{8, 9, 10, 11, 12, 13, 14, 15\} \}